giancarloantonucci/ArrowMacros.jl/README.md

 ## Installation

-`ArrowMacros` is compatible with Julia `v1.0` and above, and it can be installed from the REPL by running
+`ArrowMacros` is a registered package compatible with Julia `v1.0` and above, and it can be installed from the REPL by running
 ```julia
 ]add ArrowMacros
 ```